kouroshHakha/circuit-fewshot-code/README.md

 ```

 **OpAmp pretraining**.
 The file size is ~2.37GB.
 It will get automatically downloaded if it doesn't exist.
+Alternatively you can download it from [here](https://drive.google.com/file/d/1Qv4XQVh8Bp_MwYPpuOG5vBEJ0EAHOjlF/view?usp=share_link)
 The first time call takes about ~ 2hrs.
 ```python
 from cgl.data.graph_data import CircuitInMemDataset